CASE STUDY: Shiseido

 Solve tough dropoff issues by combining qualitative insight with quantitative metrics

-By gathering targeted insights from exactly the right people, the MatchCO team was able to identify and fix their retention and conversion problems – and see their numbers improve with each new release.
+By gathering targeted insights from exactly the right people, the MatchCO team was able to identify & fix their retention & conversion problems, & see their numbers improve with each new release.